sdn-and-bgp

 It is used for routers that can not accept large BGP tables due to memory or other constraints.
 NSI can feed low-end customer edge routers routes that NSI selects to match destinations where you send traffic.
 This frees up RAM and CPU for additional control and data plane tasks.
 It also lets you use cheaper Layer 3 switches, such as Cumulus or Brocade.
 Make your WAN edge and BGP platform a proper BGP SDN-powered solution.

-Software-Defined Networking (SDN) has revolutionized network traffic optimization by giving administrators unprecedented control and flexibility.
+Software-defined networking (SDN) has revolutionized network traffic optimization by giving administrators unprecedented control and flexibility.
 With its centralized control, dynamic traffic engineering capabilities, and ability to prioritize critical traffic, SDN enables organizations to improve network performance, reduce congestion, and enhance the overall user experience.
 As the demand for data continues to grow, SDN will play a crucial role in ensuring efficient network traffic management in the digital era.

 WAN SDN